9jeevancjk/USS-CHATBOT/README.md

 # USS-CHATBOT
-this is a chatbot made in python using streamlit
+this is a chatbot made in python using streamlit with libraries openai & streamlit